SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

     to_PhoneNumber : Composition of many API_BUSINESS_PARTNER.A_AddressPhoneNumber on to_PhoneNumber.AddressID = AddressID;
     ```

-10. In the next steps we add some of the Business Partner entities to the project service model.
-Open the  srv/processors-service.cds file.
-On the top add the import for the Business Partner API
+10. Create new file extend.cds in srv folder.

+11. Copy the below snippet to the newly created extend.cds file

     ```js
+    using { sap.capire.incidents as my } from '../db/schema';
     using { API_BUSINESS_PARTNER as S4 } from './external/API_BUSINESS_PARTNER';
-    ```

-11. Add the below code snippet to the ProcessorService:

-    ```js
-    service ProcessorService {

-      entity Incidents as projection on my.Incidents;

-      @readonly
-      entity Customers as projection on my.Customers;
-    }
+    using from './processor-service';

     extend service ProcessorService {
       entity BusinessPartner as projection on S4.A_BusinessPartner {
         key BusinessPartner as ID,